-- 1. The population size, range, and distribution and long-term prospects of the species will not be significantly adversely impacted; - 2.
+- 1. The population range and distribution of the species will not be significantly adversely impacted; - 2.
 There is no suitable alternative to the proposed development; - 3.
-The benefits of the development clearly outweigh the adverse impacts on the protected species; and - 4.
-Appropriate conservation, enhancement, avoidance, mitigation and compensation measures are provided.
-(FC22)
+The benefits of the development clearly outweigh the adverse impacts on the protected species; and

+Appropriate avoidance, mitigation and compensation measures are provided.